 The BOM, Principal, Deputy Principals and Staff of ACS are responsible for implementing this policy.
 The BOM will provide support, advice and training to all staff concerned as and when deemed necessary.
-This policy will be reviewed regularly and/or in light of any legislative or other relevant indications.
+This policy will be reviewed regularly and/or considering any legislative or other relevant indications.

-This Policy was adopted by the Board of Management at its meeting on
+This Policy was adopted by the Board of Management at its meeting on the 20th February, 2024.